uor-aces/uor-aces.github.io/_projects/LFRic.md

 In the absence of processor speed increases, performance gains can only come through parallelism.
 MPI is the standard library for distributed memory which can be called through an API from science code.
+This allows a relatively straightforward data parallelism to be expressed in the code without too much disruption to the maths/science code.
 However, this is no longer enough to address the degree of parallelism and does not allow for memory hierachies and highly threaded parallelism on complex nodes.
-Directive based programming such as OpenMP or OpenACC can be used but these are developing rapidly and the number of necessary directives increases it can obscure the science code.
+Directive based programming such as OpenMP or OpenACC can be used but these are developing rapidly and the as number of necessary directives increases it can obscure the science code.
 Moreover, having multiple directive groups for different architectures effectively prevents single source science code.
+Furthermore, future processor architectures are likely employ much greater levels of Instruction Level Parallelism

 Domain Specific Languages (DSLs) are one approach to tackling this problem.
-By reducing the domain from say all of mathematics to targetting a particular problem it is possible to split the mathematics based science code from the performance based parallel code.
+By reducing the domain from, for example, all of mathematics, to targetting a particular problem it is possible to split the mathematics based science code from the performance based parallel code.
 This is known as a <i>separation of concerns</i>.
 Once a code is